Battle of Halmstad: Prelude

 King Christian V and the Danish army that landed at Råå near Helsingborg in Scania in late June 1676 managed to conquer almost the whole province in less than a month.
 The Swedish army had to retreat north to Växjö.

-In early August, Major General Jacob Duncan, a native Scot, was sent north, to Halland, with about 4,000 Danish troops to take the key-town of Halmstad and if possible advance further north to join forces with General Ulrik Frederick Gyldenløve, who had reached Gothenburg with a Norwegian army and was threatening to besiege the city.
+In early August, Major General Jakob Duncan, a native Scot, was sent north, to Halland, with about 4,000 Danish troops to take the key-town of Halmstad and if possible advance further north to join forces with General Ulrik Frederick Gyldenløve, who had reached Gothenburg with a Norwegian army and was threatening to besiege the city.

 On August 10, King Charles XI of Sweden received information that Duncan was moving towards Halmstad.
 On August 11, he and his field army headed west to intercept Duncan.
 On August 12, Duncan laid siege to Halmstad.
 King Christian soon informed him of the Swedish troop movements and ordered Duncan to retreat to the town of Laholm.
 Before the Danes got to Laholm, the Swedes had destroyed the bridge over the River Lagan which meant that it would become difficult for the Danes to retreat further south.
 Now, the Danes rested overnight and set out for the Fyllebro bridge.
 At an earlier stage, Duncan had destroyed the bridge to prevent the Swedes from crossing.
 Now, Duncan ordered his men to repair the bridge.
 Early in the morning of August 17, the Swedish army seized the road between Halmstad and Laholm, cutting off Duncan's way south.
-Duncan mistakenly thought that he was he was dealing with small scouting parties because there were no infantry troops to be seen.
+Duncan mistakenly thought that he was dealing with small scouting parties because there were no infantry troops to be seen.
 He had sent out scouts who not only made contact with the Swedish cavalry but joined their rear without being recognised, but they had not spotted the infantry.